Littleor/torch-module-cache/README.md

 # Create a list of cache keys (one for each item in the batch)
 batch_keys = ["item1", "item2", "item3", "item4"]

+print("Process the entire batch with unique keys for each item")
 # Process the entire batch with unique keys for each item
 # The decorator will handle caching each result individually
 batch_output = model(batch_input, cache_key=batch_keys)

+print("The next time you use the same keys, results will be loaded from cache")
 # The next time you use the same keys, results will be loaded from cache
 cached_batch_output = model(batch_input, cache_key=batch_keys)
 ```